noahehall/theBookOfNoah/0current/security/auth.md

   - JWT: (pronounced JOT) plain text authorization & profile data

+  - JWE: encrypted JWT;

 - validation: is how you establish trust; always validate the access & ID token

-  - retrieve your sigingKeys: the keys doc represent the public key that the token was signed with
+  - retrieve the keys document: i.e. your sigingKeys; represent the public key that the token was signed with
+    - GET/authserver/someendpoint
   - split the access token on each period

     - `[header.payload.signature] = accessToken.split('.')`
     - get all the claims: `{ typ, alg, kid } = decodeBase64(header)`

-      - kid: key id,
+      - kid: key id
+        - `signature = sign(signingKeys[kid], payload, alg)`
-        `canITrustAccessToken = sign(kid[signingKeys], payload, alg) === accessToken`
+        - `canTrustToken = signature === accessToken`
       - alg: algorithm
       - typ: ...

+    - decode the payload to view the token claims
+      - `tokenPayload = decodeBase64(payload)`
+      - aud: audience; the service the token is suppose to be used by, e.g. `imusing.oauthformyusers.com`
+      - cid: client id; the id of the service that originally requested the token
+      - exp: expiration; a future timestamp that represents when the token is invalid
+      - iat: issued at; timestamp
+      - iss: issuer; auth server that created the token, e.g. `https://poop.com/oauth2/234324/234324`
+      - jti:
+      - scp:
+      - sub: subject; client
+      - uid:
+      - ver:

 ### grant types